ScoutLogic

 You can also redesign the career page on your website to customize and personalize the process as candidates click through options.You may also be able to reduce the number of interview rounds to make the process less taxing for both you and the candidate.

-5) Speed up the Process
+5) Speed up the process

 On the subject of making the hiring process less tiring for your candidates, think of ways you can increase the speed by which you get from round one to final hire.
 How many applications do you instantly reject at the initial screening?
 How many candidates do you bring in for an initial interview?